 Early diagnosis of cancer can significantly increase your chances of successful treatment — but there are many scans out there that can be used to detect cancer, so it can be difficult to know which is the right one for you.

 In this article, we will be talking about three types of cancer screenings in particular — MRI, CT scans and blood tests.
 We’ll be looking into how accurate they are, which cancers they can detect, and why they’re preferred over other scans to detect cancer.
-We’ll also be covering why choosing a multi-scan health programme can benefit you.
+We’ll also be covering why choosing a multi-scan full body health check programme can benefit you.

 Find out more below.